jonnlai/run-tracker/README.md

 ### Data Model

-The data that user inputs is initially stored as variables.
-Once all the necessary data has been inputted by the user and it has been validated, the data is added to a Google Sheets.
+The data that the user inputs is initially stored as variables.
+Once all the necessary data has been inputted by the user and validated, it is added to a Google Sheets.

 Three worksheets are being used:

 - one to store the four different running plans that the programme offers
-- one to store which plan each user had chosen
+- one to store which plan each user has chosen
-- one to store the user's running data
+- one to store the user's weekly running data

 ### Colour Scheme